CHWs in Action: Building Community Connections

 • Enhance health literacy and education;

-• Provide culturally sensitive activities for learning about preventive measures and resources; and
+• Provide person-centered activities for learning about preventive measures and resources; and

 Ready to transform your community connections?